British Rail Class 153: Models

-When the units were first introduced, Hurst models produced a detailing kit to convert a Dapol model of a 155 into a 153.
+When the units were first introduced, Hurst models produced a detailing kit to convert a Dapol model of a Class 155 into a 153.

 The Class 153 has been produced in OO gauge by Hornby in Central Trains, First North Western, Abellio Greater Anglia, Northern Rail, Regional Railways, East Midlands Trains, London Midland City, Arriva Trains Wales, and Great Scenic Railways of Devon and Cornwall (Wessex Trains) liveries.
 These models have been praised for their detail.

-Dapol announced a British N gauge model of the Class 153 in October 2008.
+Dapol announced an N gauge model of the Class 153 in October 2008.
 The model debuted at the Warley National Model Railway Exhibition in November 2009.
 In 2010, Dapol issued their model in St Ives Bay Line advertising livery.

-Several 153s have also been produced for rail simulators.
+Several Class 153s have also been produced for rail simulators.
 Making Tracks have a digital model available for the PC railway simulator Microsoft Train Simulator, whilst Just Trains has released the model for Railworks.